lorenzo-rovigatti/oxDNA/docs/source/oat/index.md

    cli.md
 ```

+## Writing your own `oat` scripts
+The scripts in this library are organized in a specific way to facilitate composability and allow use both as command-line tools and as an importable Python library.
+When contributing to the package, please first take a look at [skeleton.py](https://github.com/lorenzo-rovigatti/oxDNA/blob/master/analysis/src/oxDNA_analysis_tools/skeleton.py), which is a 'skeleton' of a trajectory analysis script.
+You might also want to look at the [RyeReader](utils.md#rye-reader), which contains file-reading utilities and the built-in [data structures](utils.md#data-structures)

 ## Unit tests

 For development purposes, `oat` has comprehensive unit tests implemented in [Pytest](https://docs.pytest.org/en/stable/) which can be found in `oxDNA/analysis/tests/`.
 To run all tests, first install `oat` either via `make install` as described in the [installation instructions](../install.md#compiling-oxdna), or with `python -m pip install oxDNA/analysis/`, then run: